Barabasi-Lab/Geneformer-NetworkMedicine/README.md

     pert.create_disease_outside_test(disease = 'Cardiomyopathy Hypertrophic', samples_per_label = 5,) # Calculates LCC, genes one hop away from LCC, then genes one hop away from the 1 hop genes not in the LCC, then random genes.
 Selects samples_per_label genes. pert.run_perturbation() # Runs perturbation filtration + analysis pert.visualize_similarities() # Visualizes box plot of results

+Attentions.py contains the primary attention extraction and analysis class

 Example attention extraction workflow:

     new_attention = PPI_attention(layer_index = 4, mean = True)  # Uses either mean or maximum (if set to False) to aggregate weights